kstenerud/dogma/dogma_v1.md

 * Each `dogma_vX.Y.md` file is the immutable document for this particular major.minor release.

-### About the Descriptions and Examples
+### Informal Dogma in Descriptions

-Descriptions and examples will usually include some Dogma notation.
-When in doubt, please refer to the [full Dogma grammar at the end of this document](#dogma-described-as-dogma).
+Section descriptions will usually include some informal Dogma notation with structural parts such as whitespace omitted for clarity.
+When in doubt, please refer to the [formal Dogma grammar at the end of this document](#dogma-described-as-dogma).

 ### Bit Ordering